Touch Display 2

 -

-Insert one 15-way end of your FFC into the Touch Display 2 FFC connector, with the metal contacts facing upwards, away from the Touch Display 2.
+Insert the widest end of the FFC into the Touch Display 2 FFC connector, then slide the retaining clip back into place to secure the cable.

 -